Guide · 2026-07-06

 Who doesn't get it:

-• Freelancers and consultants whose income is taxed as business or professional income.
+- Freelancers and consultants whose income is taxed as business or professional income.
 No salary head, no standard deduction (they claim actual expenses instead).
+Their compliance runs on a different track entirely, covered in GST invoicing for freelancers.

 No proof needed - really